Yakuza: Japan

 Yakuza frequently engaged in a unique form of Japanese extortion known as sōkaiya.
 In essence, this is a specialized form of protection racket.
 Instead of harassing small businesses, the Yakuza harass a stockholders' meeting of a larger corporation.
 Yakuza operatives obtain the right to attend by making a small purchase of stock, and then at the meeting physically intimidate other stockholders.
 The number of sōkaiya has decreased over the years, and in 2024 there were only about 130 sōkaiya, of whom 20 worked in groups and 110 worked alone.

 Yakuza also had ties to the Japanese real estate market and banking sector through jiageya.
 Jiageya specializes in inducing holders of small real estate to sell their property so that estate companies can carry out much larger development plans.
 The Japanese bubble economy of the 1980s is often blamed on real estate speculation by banking subsidiaries.
 After the collapse of the property bubble, a manager of a major bank in Nagoya was assassinated, prompting much speculation about the banking industry's indirect connection to the Japanese underworld.

 Yakuza often take part in local festivals such as Sanja Matsuri, where they often ride the shrine through the streets proudly showing off their elaborate tattoos.

 In 1989, Susumu Ishii, the Oyabun of the Inagawa-kai (a well-known yakuza group) bought US$255 million worth of Tokyo Kyuko Electric Railway's stock.
 Japan's Securities and Exchange Surveillance Commission has knowledge of more than 50 listed companies with ties to organized crime, and in March 2008, the Osaka Securities Exchange decided to review all listed companies and expel those with yakuza ties.

-Yakuza involvement in politics functions similarly to that of a lobbying group, with them backing those who share in their opinions or beliefs.
+Yakuza involvement in Japanese politics functions similarly to that of a lobbying group, with them backing those who share in their opinions or beliefs.
+The Yakuza had a long, intertwined history with politics since the end of World War II, having leveraged on black markets for economic gains and funded conservative political parties such as the ruling Liberal Democratic Party (LDP) for protection and favoritism.
+Their involvement ranged from controlling the vital construction industry that was essential for post-war rebuilding to intelligence work against communist and leftist influence in Japan with the involvement of the American Central Intelligence Agency (CIA).
+The most prominent intelligence asset was Yoshio Kodama, who played a key intermediary between the Japanese government, the CIA and the Yakuza underworld.